Canon G7 X Mark II vs SL3

-Both the G7X Mark II and the SL3 are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the SL3 followed on from the Canon SL2.
+The SL3 is a recent model that features in the current product line-up of Canon.
+In contrast, the G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is there a clear favorite between the Canon G7 X Mark II and the Canon SL3?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.